 For example, when HTTPS-Only Mode is active and you visit a site with the

 http://example.com URL, Firefox will silently upgrade to

 - Switch the toggle to the left to turn HTTPS-Only Mode off.
 Switch the toggle to the right to turn it on.

 - If you turn HTTPS-Only mode on, select or .

 Some websites only support HTTP and the connection cannot be upgraded.
-If HTTPS-Only Mode is enabled and a HTTPS version of a site is not available, you will see a “Secure Site Not Available” page:
+If HTTPS-Only Mode is enabled and an HTTPS version of a site is not available, you will see a “Secure site not available” page:

-If you tap, you accept the risk and then will visit a HTTP version of the site.
+If you tap, you accept the risks and will visit an HTTP version of the site.
 HTTPS-Only Mode will be turned off temporarily for that site.

-Tap the back button if you want to avoid any unencrypted connections.
+Tap, or your device's back button, if you want to avoid an unencrypted connection.